juanjoaquino05/bhd-user-api/README.md

     docker-compose up
 ```

+4. Test with the included postman collection. (check the postman folder and import the collection and environment)

 If there is a problem running the program be sure you have installed and configured Docker correctly. (if not, open an issue in this repo)